Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Contraction Rate

 The density is given by $\bp_\theta(x) = \prod_{j = 1}^m [\bp_{\theta_0}^j(x^j)]^{\frac{1}{m}}$ for $x \in \X^m$.
 Given the prior measure $\Pi$, we define the \textit{distributed ideal posterior} $P_t$ as the posterior measure corresponding to $\bP_\theta$ and $\Pi$.
 For a measurable set $B \subseteq \Theta$, we have

 Let $D_{\rho}(p \parallel q)$ denote the $\rho-$Rényi divergence, as defined in Section \eqref{subsect:divergence} of the Appendix.
-We establish that the contraction rate of the distributed Bayes posterior$P_t^j$ is given by:
+We establish a contraction rate of the distributed Bayes posterior$P_t^j$ given by:

 Here $\epsilon_{m,t}$ is the contraction rate of the distributed ideal posterior $P_t$.
 The second term quantifies the approximation error when the distributed Bayes posterior is approximated by the corresponding distributed ideal posterior under the true distribution $\bP_0$.
-The last term captures the average divergence between the model specifications from individual agents and the true underlying distribution.
+The last term captures the minimum average discrepancy between the distributed models and the true data-generating distribution.

 The main theorem of the section is stated under the “prior mass and testing” framework.
 The assumptions are sub-exponential refinements of the assumptions for Bernstein von - Mises theorems: (a) The prior is required to put a minimal amount of mass in a neighborhood of the true parameter. (b) Restricted to a subset of the parameter space, there exists a test function that can distinguish the truth from the complement of its neighborhood; (c) The prior is essentially supported on the subset described in (b). \begin{theorem}[Contraction Rate] Suppose $\epsilon_{m,t}$ is a sequence such that $mt\epsilon_{m,t}^2 \geq 1$.
 Let $C_0$, $C_1$, $C_2$, $C_3 > 0$ be constants such that $C_0 > C_2 + C_3 + 2$.
 Let the following assumptions hold: \begin{enumerate} \item For any $\epsilon > \epsilon_{m,t}$, there exists a set $\Theta_t(\epsilon)$ and a testing function $\phi_t$ such that: